 Make sure the right people have access to your Google Merchant Center account.
 Remove past employees and anyone who should not have access.
 You won’t see a list of Agency accounts link to your GMC account.
 Don’t be shy about reaching out to Google support and remove any past agencies or partners you don’t work with any more.

 Merchant Center Manage Programs

 Betas and new features reside in this section of your Google Merchant Center account.
-If can often get overlooked by people, which means you miss out on testing new features and betas.
+It can often get overlooked by people, which means you miss out on testing new features and betas.

 All things being equal, op-in to all the products and features below.
 All these are available in a lot of the major countries and regions you are going to want to run your Shopping campaigns in.

-Obviously this is what your use for GMC account for.
+Obviously this is what you use your GMC account for.